HolySkyMin/ScrObjAnalyzer/README.md

 ### StartPos

 ranges from -1 to 2 in 2Mix/2Mix+ mode, -2 to 5 in 4Mix mode, and -2 to 7 in 6Mix/Million Mix mode.
 Allows decimal number.

 ### EndPos

 ranges from 0 to n-1 in nMix mode.
 Allows decimal number.

+### EndType

+    0   Tap note
+    1   Left flick note
+    2   Up flick note
+    3   Right flick note

 ### Specific explanation